xiaoxiao1999319/Xiao-Xiao-s-page/content/home/slider.md

   # cta_icon = "graduation-cap"

 [[item]]
-  title = "This website is still under construction!" content = "If you have any suggestion or problem, plz contact with me" align = "left"
+  title = "This website is under construction!" content = "If you have any suggestion, plz contact with me" align = "left"

   overlay_color = "#555"  # An HTML color value.